OSGeo/gdal/gdal/doc/source/drivers/raster/byn.rst

 ------

-When translating from or into BYN file to or from another formats the scale will afect the result profundly.
+When translating from or into BYN file to or from another formats the scale will affect the result profoundly.

 Translating to a format that supports Scale (GTIFF for example) will maintain the data type and thescale information.
 The pixel values are